Hunter87ff/Spruce/README.md

 <!--<img align="right" style="border-radius:6px;" src="https://avatars.githubusercontent.com/u/105124146?s=200&v=4" alt="Spruce">-->
 ## Spruce Bot

-Spruce Bot is a multifunctional Discord bot designed to streamline the management of Discord tournaments and servers.
+Spruce is a multi-functional Discord bot designed to streamline the management of Discord tournaments and servers.
 Our mission is to provide a comprehensive solution for tournament organizers and server administrators, ensuring a seamless and enjoyable experience for all participants.

 ## Features